er-rahul-agarwal/er-rahul-agarwal/README.md

 # Rahul Agarwal

-**Applied AI Engineer · AI Algorithm Development · Predictive Analytics**
+**Applied AI Engineer · AI Algorithm Developer · Predictive Analytics and Diagnostics**

 I design and develop AI systems that predict failures in industrial environments — where anomalies are rare, sensors stream at high frequency, and a missed detection carries real consequences.